mako-framework/docs/08_learn_more/00_image_processing.md

 ));
 ```

+> There is also a special `SrgbPipeline` class for ImageMagick that temporarily transforms the image to sRGB while applying the pipelined operations, before restoring the original color space.

 The `applyOnClone` method allows you to apply an image operation to a copy of the image instance while leaving the original unchanged.
 Just like with the `apply` method, you can apply individual operations directly or use the `Pipeline` class to apply multiple operations.

 ```php